-8.1 The following will usually lead to a rejection:

-• where the student might reasonably be expected to provide evidence of the issue and has not done so;

-- where the student has not provided evidence of good reason for not taking action sooner; - where the timing of the issue would not have had an impact on the module(s) for which repeat study is being requested; - where the student has failed to demonstrate that they were experiencing circumstances which impacted their ability to engage with their studies.
+- 9.1 The following will usually lead to a rejection: - where the student might reasonably be expected to provide evidence of the issue and has not done so; - where the student has not provided evidence of good reason for not taking action sooner; - where the timing of the issue would not have had an impact on the module(s) for which repeat study is being requested; - where the student has failed to demonstrate that they were experiencing circumstances which impacted their ability to engage with their studies.

-9. Evidence requirements
+10. Evidence requirements

-9.1 All requests for Repeat Study must include evidence that demonstrates the nature of the disruption, the timing and the impact on the student's studies.
-The student's own account of events is important evidence here, particularly for demonstrating the impact of events, however additional, independent evidence of the circumstances must also be provided.

-9.2 All evidence must be in English or be accompanied by an English translation.
-It is the student's responsibility to source the translation.

-9.3 Evidence must demonstrate that the student was affected during the module(s) for which repeat study is being requested.

-9.4 Students will not be expected to provide independent evidence confirming the death of another person.
-Where the death is of someone other than a close family member, students will be expected to explain the relationship and the impact on the student's ability to complete the assessment.
-The following are considered close family members: parents, siblings, children, grandparents, grandchildren, nieces and nephews.

-9.5 Students will not be expected to provide independent evidence confirming sexual violence or domestic or intimate partner abuse.
+- 10.1 All requests for Repeat Study must include evidence that demonstrates the nature of the disruption, the timing and the impact on the student's studies.
+The student's own account of events is important evidence here, particularly for demonstrating the impact of events, however additional, independent evidence of the circumstances must also be provided. - 10.2 All evidence must be in English or be accompanied by an English translation; translations should preferably be provided by an independent third party.
+It is the student's responsibility to source the translation. - 10.3 Evidence must demonstrate that the student was affected during the module(s) for which repeat study is being requested. - 10.4 Students will not be expected to provide independent evidence confirming the death of another person.
+Where the death is of someone other than a close family member, students will be expected to explain the relationship and the impact on the student's ability to engage in their studies.
+The following are considered close family members: parents and step-parents, siblings, spouse, children, grandparents, grandchildren, uncles and aunts, nieces and nephews, parents-in-law, and brother- or sister-in-law. - 10.5 Students will not be expected to provide independent evidence confirming sexual violence or domestic or intimate partner abuse.

-9.6 Students will not be expected to provide evidence of a miscarriage or of an abortion, or of complications arising from a miscarriage or abortion.
+10.6 Students will not be expected to provide evidence of a miscarriage or of an abortion, or of complications arising from a miscarriage or abortion.

-9.7 Where the student has been impacted by the serious illness or accident of a close family member (as defined in 9.4), they will not be expected to provide independent evidence confirming that illness.
+10.7 Where the student has been impacted by the serious illness or accident of a close family member (as defined in 10.4), they will not be expected to provide independent evidence confirming that illness.
 They will be expected to describe the situation and its impact on their ability to study.
 A serious illness is defined as anything involving inpatient hospital treatment, surgery, or several weeks outpatient treatment; an accident includes anything that requires emergency treatment.
 Acute incidents in chronic conditions will be considered in the same way.

-9.8 The University recognises that students may encounter other circumstances where it is not possible for a student to get independent evidence.
+10.8 The University recognises that students may encounter other circumstances where it is not possible for a student to get independent evidence.
 In such cases, a statement made by the student shortly after the event, along with an explanation of why independent evidence cannot be obtained, may be sufficient.
 In such cases, consideration will be given to whether the explanation as to why evidence cannot be obtained is plausible.

-9.9 Where evidence is required, the following types of evidence will carry greater weight:
+10.9 Where evidence is required, the following types of evidence will carry greater weight: